2024 Best Visual & Performing Arts Schools in New Mexico

 If you plan on majoring in visual & performing arts, you won't be alone since the degree program is ranked #10 in the country in terms of popularity.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 In 2024, College Factual analyzed 3 schools in order to identify the top ones for its Best Visual & Performing Arts Schools in New Mexico ranking.
-When you put them all together, these colleges and universities awarded 553 degrees in visual & performing arts during the 2020-2021 academic year.
+Combined, these schools handed out 660 degrees in visual & performing arts to qualified students.

 The visual & performing arts program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Visual & Performing Arts rankings.
 For our Best Overall Visual & Performing Arts School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.